andrewcistola/healthy-neighborhoods/README.md

-# The Healthy Neighborhoods Project: Using Open Data and Public Programs to Improve Community Health
+# The Healthy Neighborhoods Project
+## *Using Open Data and Public Programs to Improve Community Health

 Mission: Improve daily living for the members of our communities with open access public health data and neighborhood based public health programs.
 Vision: Neighborhood based healthcare delivery in our communities where everyone benefits, no one is excluded, and is sustainable for the next generation.